ohduran-attempts/CrowdFinanceInfographic/docs/discussion.md

 Thus, when counting the occurrences of a given concept, we weren't oblivious to this issue and decided to count each concept just once.
 If we were to discuss how much frequent a word is correlated with the success or failure of a given campaign, that would be a different issue that I believe is out of the scope of this assessment.
 In any case, the occurrences have been reported within the campaign anyway (after all, it is information provided, thus increasing reusability of this project).
 ### Problem B
-#### Quality of the data
-- Again, the way to handle dates is problematic here; where to select the dates, given the fact that the end_time is arbitrary selected.
+Again, the way to handle dates is problematic here; where to select the dates, given the fact that the end_time is arbitrary selected.
 In this case, to account for the fact that just using start_date might lead to enormous and time-extensive campaigns corrupting the index, it was decided to split the money raised by a certain campaign evenly on all of the days that the campaign was open, for lack of more data and safely assuming that the distribution of the raising of the money happens close to that approach, when aggregating all the campaigns.
-#### Analysis of the data